Mohsen Heidari Alekasir

-Ayatollah Mohsen Heidari AleKasir (Persian:محسن حیدری آل کثیر) is an Iranian Shia Islamic cleric who was born in 1957 in a middle class rural family in the village of Hor Riyahi Abadi where is located near to Shush in Khuzestan province.
+Ayatollah Mohsen Heidari AleKasir (Persian:محسن حیدری آل کثیر) is an Iranian Shia Islamic cleric who was born in 1957 in a middle-class rural family in the village of Hor Riyahi Abadi which is located near to Shush in Khuzestan province.
 He is one of Khuzestan current members in Assembly of Experts.

 Biography

 Mohsen Heidari Alekasir started his education in Ahwaz seminary, and continued his education in Qom since 1980.
-He is also one of the current temporary Imams-Jom’ah (the Imams of Friday prayer) of Ahwaz as the capital of Khuzestan province.
+He is also one of the current temporary Imams-Jom’ah (the Imams of Friday prayer) of Ahwaz, the capital of Khuzestan province.

 Compilations

-Ayatollah Heidari AleKasir has the scholarly records of research and teaching at seminary and university.
+Ayatollah Heidari AleKasir has scholarly records of research and teaching at seminary and university.
 He has several compilations, among: